Here is some general advice and information about osteopathy, which is generally applicable to all therapies we provide at the clinic.

 Will it hurt?

 Formerly the term "osteopathic treatment" suggested the use of a high-speed manipulation to mobilise the joint.
 Today the Osteopath has a wide range of techniques from which to choose and, while some conditions may require a direct manipulation, osteopathy nowadays tends towards gentler, more subtle techniques.
+We would stress that Andrew will never insist that a particular method is always correct.
+Almost always we can find alternate methods to help resolve your individual problem and other concerns

 These safe procedures allow the modern Osteopath to treat a great variety of conditions successfully, ranging from postural problems found in growing children and pregnant women, to occupational stress, or injuries received during sporting and other activities.
 The pains caused by degenerative changes such as arthritis also often respond to more gentle techniques of treatment.